renovatebot/renovate/lib/modules/platform/gitlab/readme.md

 If you are using a project access token or a group access token, GitLab creates an [internal](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#bot-users-for-projects) [bot](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html#bot-users-for-groups) user for you.
 This bot user is the one that will be used to create merge requests and issues.
+Use the name and email of this bot user to configure Renovate when [verifing users using push rules](#verifying-users-using-push-rules).
 For group access tokens, an expiration date is required, unlike project access tokens where it is optional.
 To keep using the same GitLab-generated bot account you must [rotate/refresh the Group Access Token](https://docs.gitlab.com/ee/api/group_access_tokens.html#rotate-a-group-access-token) _before_ the token's expiry date.